TylorS/typed/apps/website/content/guides/template-namespaces-and-platform-markup.md

 the actual node.
 Then inspect its parent and nearest integration point. `outerHTML` alone cannot prove which native interface was constructed.

-Test a reused template under both HTML and SVG parents.
-Assert namespace, native attributes, and element identity across a scalar update.
-Add a server-render/parse/adopt case when diagrams arrive in the initial response: the browser's HTML parser must produce the structure the DOM renderer will wire.
-A test that only finds a text label misses a namespace cache or adoption error.
+A useful check renders the reused link under both HTML and SVG parents and compares their `namespaceURI` values.
+Finding the expected text alone does not establish the native namespace.

 Renderer authors should continue with [The template compilation pipeline](/explore/template-compilation-pipeline) and its public AST.
 Application code should keep the platform transition visible in markup and let